Mohamedkelany123/Yummy-Puppy/coding_conventions.md

 - Each **Application** needs to have a **namespace**

 # General Guidelines:
-- Break down complex functions to smaller modular and reusable functions.
+- Break down complex functions to smaller modular and reusable single purpose functions.
 - Always search for previously created functions that do the same as the function you're going to create to avoid redundancy.
     - If a function exists with similar functionality but has extra functionalities related to it, break the reusable part down and use it across both functions.
 - Never throw an exception in an endpoint and not catch it, as this can lead to security hazards and inconsistent responses.